GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 caption="The first image shows w raised to all combinations of k*n.
 The second image shows the Nth roots of unity repeating themselves with a period of N. The 8 possible values of w are each given a unique color."
 >}}

 We can visualize the DFT Matrix W by graphing the repetition pattern of each row.
 This representation allows us to see that W is an evenly spaced set of sinusoidal frequencies.
-The DFT transform is just the result of projecting original signal x onto a set of sinusoidal frequencies.
+The DFT transform is the result of projecting original signal x onto a set of sinusoidal frequencies.

 {{< figure
 height=300